-In addition, on October 29, 2015, Bombardier reported, in its financial results for the third quarter ended September 30, 2015, a net loss totaling \$4.9 billion mainly due to charges in special items including \$3.1 billion and \$919 million impairment charges related to C Series and Learjet 85 aircraft program tooling, respectively.
+On October 29, 2015, Bombardier reported, in its financial results for the third quarter ended September 30, 2015, a net loss totaling \$4.9 billion mainly due to charges in special items including \$3.1 billion and \$919 million impairment charges related to C Series and Learjet 85 aircraft program tooling, respectively.

-On October 29, 2015, Bombardier announced that the first CS300 FTV was performing planned tests, such as flutter, handling, cruise performance, cross-wind takeoff and landing, braking and anti-skid testing, that the aircraft was displaying a high level of reliability and that the aircraft performance and test results are in line with expectations.
-Moreover, Bombardier announced that assembly of the second CS300 FTV is ongoing at the C Series aircraft assembly facility in Mirabel, Québec.
+On October 29, 2015, Commercial Aircraft announced that the first CS300 FTV was performing planned tests, such as flutter, handling, cruise performance, cross-wind takeoff and landing, braking and anti-skid testing, that the aircraft was displaying a high level of reliability and that the aircraft performance and test results were in line with expectations.
+Moreover, Bombardier announced that assembly of the second CS300 FTV was ongoing at the C Series aircraft assembly facility in Mirabel, Québec.

-On November 19, 2015, Bombardier announced that it entered into a subscription agreement (the "Transportation Subscription Agreement") with the Caisse de dépôt et placement du Québec ("CDPQ") for a \$1.5 billion convertible share investment in Transportation's newly created holding company (the "CDPQ Investment"), Bombardier Transportation (Investment) UK Limited ("BT Holdco") and, on February 11, 2016, Bombardier announced the closing of the CDPQ Investment.
-In accordance with the terms of the Transportation Subscription Agreement, CDPQ acquired shares of BT Holdco convertible into a 30% common equity stake of BT Holdco, subject to annual adjustments related to performance.
+On November 19, 2015, Bombardier announced that it entered into a subscription agreement (the "Transportation Subscription Agreement") with the Caisse de dépôt et placement du Québec ("CDPQ") for a \$1.5 billion convertible share investment in Transportation's newly created holding company, Bombardier Transportation (Investment) UK Limited ("BT Holdco").
+The transaction then closed on February 11, 2016.
+Pursuant to the transaction, CDPQ acquired shares of BT Holdco convertible into a 30% common equity stake of BT Holdco, subject to annual adjustments related to performance.
 The transaction included the issuance of warrants by Bombardier to CDPQ (the "CDPQ Warrants") exercisable for a total number of 105,851,872 Class B subordinate voting shares in the capital of Bombardier, subject to customary adjustment provisions.
 The CDPQ Warrants will be exercisable until February 11, 2023, at an exercise price per Class B subordinate voting share equal to \$1.66, the U.S. dollar equivalent of Cdn \$2.21 at the date of execution of the Transportation Subscription Agreement.

-On December 18, 2015, Commercial Aircraft announced that the CS100 aircraft received its Transport Canada type certification following a comprehensive and rigorous testing program, which included more than 3,000 flight test hours, the validation of thousands of test results and the authentication of extensive design and performance data.
-On June 15, 2016, Commercial Aircraft announced that its CS100 aircraft was awarded type validation by the EASA and the U.S. FAA following a comprehensive testing program.
+On December 18, 2015, Commercial Aircraft announced that the CS100 aircraft received its Transport Canada ("TC") type certification following a comprehensive and rigorous testing program, which included more than 3,000 flight test hours, the validation of thousands of test results and the authentication of extensive design and performance data.
+On June 15, 2016, Commercial Aircraft announced that its CS100 aircraft was awarded type validation by the European Aviation Safety Agency ("EASA") and the U.S. Federal Aviation Administration ("FAA") following a comprehensive testing program.

-On December 18, 2015, Transportation announced that the Bombardier Transportation - Alstom consortium, signed a framework contract to supply up to 1,362 M7 double deck cars to the Belgian National Railways (SNCB-NMBS).
+In addition, on December 18, 2015, Transportation announced that the Bombardier Transportation - Alstom consortium signed a framework contract to supply up to 1,362 M7 double deck cars to the Belgian National Railways (SNCB-NMBS).
 The total order was valued at €3.3 billion (then \$3.6 billion).
 Bombardier's share was worth around €2.1 billion (then \$2.3 billion).
-The first firm order signed on such date includes the design and manufacturing of 445 cars and was valued at €1.3 billion (then \$1.4 billion).
+The first firm order signed on such date included the design and manufacturing of 445 cars and was valued at €1.3 billion (then \$1.4 billion).
 Bombardier's share was valued at €787 million (then \$853 million).
 Deliveries for this first order are expected to take place between September 2018 and 2021.
 The frame contract also includes options for up to 917 additional cars.

-On December 22, 2015, Commercial Aircraft and CAE Inc. announced that Transport Canada, the U.S. FAA and the EASA have awarded Interim Level C qualification on the full-flight simulator, and qualified the flight training device for the CS100 aircraft.
-Officials from each of the authorities granted their respective qualifications following final inspection of the simulator and training device located at Bombardier's training centre in Montréal, Canada.
+On December 22, 2015, Commercial Aircraft and CAE announced that TC, the U.S. FAA and the EASA awarded Interim Level C qualification on the full-flight simulator and qualified the flight training device for the CS100 aircraft.

+Officials from each of the authorities granted their respective qualifications following final inspection of the simulator and training device located at Bombardier's training center in Montréal, Canada.
 On February 13, 2016, Commercial Aircraft announced that it commenced its demonstration tours of the CS100 aircraft.